codership/galera/Docs_tommi/python3/source/weightedquorum.rst

 In such a situation, only one of the components can continue to modify the database state to avoid history divergence.
-This component is called the Primary Pomponent (PC).
+This component is called the Primary Component (PC).
 In normal operation, the Galera cluster is a PC.
 When cluster partitioning happens, Galera invokes a special quorum algorithm to select a PC that guarantees that there is no more than one primary component in the cluster.